Berts vidare betraktelser: Plot

 In August, Bert spends a lot of time with his friends, before the 7th grade starts, including taking apples from foreign gardens.
 When bathing naked in the Nöckeln lake, Bert notices Louise being naked.
 Naked, he and Paulina hug each other.
 Bert also visits church secretly, asking God for forgiveness for thinking so much of girls.

 When Bert begins the 7th grade, his class is merged with another one from Österbergsskolan.
 Bert gets a locker next to Dödgrävarn, who fills his locker with snuffboxes, throwing away books taking too much place, Lill-Erik's locker ends up in the 9th graders corridor, and he writes a letter to the headmaster to continue the 6th grade for another year.
 Bert's class gets Banan-Boris as chemistry teacher.
-Banan-Boris takes up a water hose, spraying water at the class.
 In mathematics Agneta is their teacher, and Åke protests against home work, for "student democracy" and against "fascism", while Jaana throws the mathematics book out of the window. Åke is sent out of the classroom, and proposes occupation for the teachers' staffroom.
+By this time, Åke slowly begins to expresss Communist-like opinions.

-During a floorball game during PE, Jörgen Karlsson and Dödgrävarn in class 7 B start fighting, and after one week Björna comes home to Bert, telling he likes Annica, and that Lena in class 7 C has "done it".
-Björna also tells he has experienced a lot, but Bert realizes Björna "lies too bad" to become a politician.
+During a floorball game during PE, Jörgen Karlsson and Dödgrävarn in class 7 B start fighting, and after one week Björna comes home to Bert, and they talk about school.

 Bert also gets a visit from Nadja, when he feels down.
 She gives him a warming hug, but Bert soon falls in love with an 8th grade girl called Ida, but Bert dislikes her being a smoker.

 The book ends with Bert doing his homework, and his mother says time has run so fast since his parents came home with him from the birthing center, and she wants to kiss him.
-Burt quickly runs into his neighbor Olle Collin to play the guitar.
+Burt quickly runs into his neighbor Olle Collin's apartment to play the guitar.